From Mr Cosford (Teacher)

 The children will enhance their skills using Google as a search engine and what constitutes safe Internet usage.

 PE on Tuesdays will be taken by Dom and Dale.
 These will consist of Athletics and Games.
-Thursday's sessions will be taken by Mr Cosford and will be based of the Real PE curriculum.
+There will be bo Thirsday session this term as it is the turn of Year 3/4 to go swimming.
+Cherry will be going on a Tuesday in the second lot of the morning.

 P4C and PSHE

-Our values this term are: Unity and Appreciation.
+Our values this term are: Respect and Responsibilty.
 We will develop our understanding of these values in our P4C sessions, class discussions and during assemblies.

 We will continue to learn more about developing a growth mind set and explore why our attitude to learning is important and the difference that this can make to our learning.